Last week, we uncovered the first three of our ‘Top 6 Talent Sourcing Secrets’, where we looked at…

 Below, we’ve put together the five stages of a successful ERP.

 Like all marketing activity, employer marketing is a multi-faceted, multi-dimensional opportunity for establishing your organisation’s brand as an employer of choice, and hence can be used to drive ongoing interest in your business, with industry talent.

 But credibility, walking the walk as well as talking the talk are all integral to successful employer marketing.
 If you can establish your business as one that is actually sought out by quality, skilled talent, you’re in a unique position, one that you’ll want to foster and protect.

-And akin to Employee Referral Programs, the concepts and opportunities in Employer Marketing are way too extensive to afford full justice here.
+And akin to ERPs, the concepts and opportunities in Employer Marketing are way too extensive to afford full justice here.
 So again, I’ve delved into the key marketing strategies your business can consider, as strategic tools for sourcing talent.